Data Coverage

 - actual / estimated time of departure / arrival (sometimes).

-This type of layer / feed may also create new flights if those were not mentioned in other data layers (typically applies to general or cargo aviation flights).
+This type of layer / feed may also create new flights if those were not mentioned in other data layers (typically applies to general aviation or cargo flights).
 This information is dynamic and updated frequently: with an interval of from a few seconds up to half an hour.
-Due to the nature of ADS-B, this data is optional even in areas with good coverage.
+Due to the nature of ADS-B, this data is optional even in the areas with stated good coverage.
 This layer is naturally real-time only and does not provide any look-ahead in the future.